Following on from the defeat of Napoleon which brought a French Revolutionary and Napoleonic period of turmoil which

 Prussian Kingdom, King Frederick William withdrew his soldiers rather than see even

-more fatalities amongst his "beloved Berliners" and was subsequently, on the 19th March,
+more fatalities amongst his "beloved Berliners" and was subsequently

-called upon by the populace to stand, bareheaded, whilst the earthly remains
+seen by the populace to stand with his head bared in a demonstration of his regret, whilst the earthly remains

 of those Berliners killed in the street fighting were paraded with their wounds exposed.